Nialllw/Nialllw/README.md

 A little about me:

-- 🔭 Currently in subsea surveying with a 10 year background in ROV operations.
-- 🌱 Interested in coding applications to bridge my interests of hardware with software.
+- 🌱 Interested in coding to bridge my interests of hardware with software.
 - Other interests include: 🔬3dPrinting, 📟MicroControllers, 📒PCB design & 🔧CAD design.
+- Background in subsea electronics and survey technology.

 - 📫 How to reach me: LinkedIn